Volunteering For Homeless Charities In Derby

 Another charity that's committed to ending homelessness in the city is Derventio Housing Trust.
 Founded in 2010, its primary goal is to eliminate rough sleeping, by providing those affected with accommodation and other vital support services.

 As well as giving the homeless a safe haven to live in, Derventio also tries to tackle the sources of homelessness, by providing advice and opportunities to improve people's confidence, skillsets and overall wellbeing.
-It's because of this excellent work that our players have provided support to this organisation.

 Due to the range of support services it's able to offer to Derby's homeless, there are plenty of volunteering opportunities with Derventio.
 Roles can vary from assisting the vulnerable directly to helping with admin and marketing.
 You could also assist Derventio Housing Trust by donating essential items like clothing and toiletries.